-The Tyrrell’s story began in 1858, when Edward Tyrrell purchased a 320-acre parcel of limestone country nestled in the foothills of the Brokenback Range in the Hunter Valley.
-On arrival at the new property, Edward constructed a simple one-room hut from slabs of ironbark, hand cut with an axe.
+The Tyrrell’s story began in the Hunter Valley with Edward Tyrrell, who in 1858, purchased a 320-acre parcel of limestone country nestled in the foothills of the Brokenback Range.
+On arrival, Edward constructed a slab hut from ironbark, hand cut with an axe.
 This small hut still stands today, adjacent to the winery.

-From its founder’s early vision until today, the long tradition of quality winemaking continues, strengthening Tyrrell’s position as one of Australia’s pre-eminent family-owned wine producers.
+From its founder’s early vision to today, the long tradition of quality winemaking continues at Tyrrell’s.